Slitting Lower Surface

 upper surface plastic, as in the second photo.
 Run tape down

-- Two more rib edges to go – do these as
+- There are two more rib edges to go.
+Do these as

 illustrated in the third and fourth photos.